jsherman212/xnuspy/README.md

 example, `PAGE_SIZE` expands to `vm_page_size`, not a constant.
 You need to disable PAN (on A10+, which I also don't recommend doing) before reading this variable or you will panic.
+- *Just to be safe, don't compile your hook programs with compiler optimizations.*

 Skimming https://developer.apple.com/library/archive/documentation/Darwin/Conceptual/KernelProgramming/style/style.html is also recommended.

+### Logging
+For some reason, logs from `os_log_with_args` don't show up in the stream outputted from the command line tool `oslog`.
+Logs from `kprintf` don't make it there either, but they *can* be seen with `dmesg`.
+However, `dmesg` isn't a live feed, so I wrote `klog`, a tool which shows `kprintf` logs in real time.
+Find it in `klog/`.
+I strongly recommend using that instead of spamming `dmesg` for your `kprintf` messages.

 ### Debugging Kernel Panics
 Bugs are inevitable when writing code, so eventually you're going to cause a